cloudmesh-community/book/chapters/class/516/overview.md

 **Data Center**

-: This chapter explains to you why we need cloud data centers, how a cloud data center look likes and which environmental the impact such data centers have.
+: This chapter explains to you why we need cloud data centers, how a cloud data center looks like and which environmental impact such data centers have.

 **Architecture**